-Making sure that people on your team know exactly how to use your new CRM is the key to a smooth start.
+Making sure that people on your team know exactly how to use your new platform is the key to a smooth start.
 So, you should hold a team-wide training with everyone where they can voice concerns or ask any questions they may have.
-Be sure that training is included with the CRM you select.
+Be sure that training is included with the tool you select.
 Don’t take on extra work for yourself, but make sure your staff is fully supported!

 Give Your Team Reference Materials

 Training can’t end with one singular meeting.
 To ensure continual success, you need to give your team a variety of materials that they can reference at any time.
 This way they have support as everyone becomes more familiar with the process and technology.
 But, it’s not up to you to create these materials.
-A good CRM will provide everything you need!
+A good sales platform will provide everything you need!